 -

-Adaptogens are natural allies that help the body adapt to daily stresses, boost energy, and strengthen immunity.
-By regularly incorporating them into the diet, they can provide effective support for maintaining physical and mental balance, especially during periods of stress or intense fatigue.
+Adaptogens are natural allies to help the body adapt to daily stresses, increase energy, and strengthen immunity.
+By regularly incorporating them into your diet, they can provide effective support to maintain physical and mental balance, especially during periods of stress or intense fatigue.

 References: